dkorenci/oppositional-discourse/README.md

 This repository contains the data and code for the paper:
 What Distinguishes Conspiracy from Critical Narratives?
 A Computational Analysis of Oppositional Discourse

-Access is hereby granted only to the reviewers from the COLING-LREC 2024 conference.

 Upon paper publication, the code will be released under an open-source license, and the full dataset will be released under a CreativeCommons license.